 Diabetes skills training is provided by a diabetes educator who instructs and counsels the customer and family by means of individual and/or group skills training sessions that have been authorized by means of a service authorization.

-Diabetes skills training is provided in person with the trainer and customer at the same locationThe diabetes skills training may be provided remotely only with a VR director-approved VR3472, Contracted Service Modification Request.
+Initial Diabetes skills training is provided in person with the trainer and customer at the same location and covers the following topics:

+Equipment training (whether purchased by TWC or using comparable benefits)

+The first hour of healthy eating

+The first hour of discussing patterns and trends

+The first half hour of being active

+The first quarter hour of foot care

+The initial diabetes skills training may be provided remotely only with VR3472, Contracted Service Modification Request approved by the VR director before services begin.
 Remote services must follow VR-SFP 3.4.8 Remote Service Delivery.

+After initial diabetes skills training is provided, additional teaching for review or reinforcement may be completed in person, by phone, or by video conference.
+Training topics may include the following:

+Introduction to diabetes or prediabetes

+Healthy coping

+Taking medication

+Reducing risk

+Problem solving

 Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services, before the change is implemented.
 The approved VR3472 must be maintained in the provider’s customer case file.
 For more information, refer to VR-SFP 3.4.11 Contracted Services Modification Request.

 For information on acceptable signatures refer to VR-SFP sections 3.2.14 Documentation and 3.2.16 Signatures.